 Mount Holyoke College

-Mount Holyoke College's Intersession offers a variety of noncredit classes, from cooking to marketing.
+Mount Holyoke College's intersession offers a variety of noncredit classes, from storytelling to celestial navigation.

-See the Amerst Interterm Program for information about their offerings.
+See the Amherst Interterm Program for information about their offerings.